 While there are obviously social elements to YouTube, there is a marked difference between it, Instagram, and TikTok.
 Now the second biggest search engine, just behind Google, YouTube offers a wealth of SEO and content opportunities.

 From a social media perspective, it is less focused on individual users than its competitors, and more on fostering communities based around popular channels.

 While anyone can upload videos onto the site, only a small percentage is seen by a mass audience, particularly if they are not properly tagged and optimised.
 This may not be a priority for the average user, but it’s crucial in bringing content the exposure it needs.

 The user base, then, can be split into two separate groups; ‘Creators’ and ‘Viewers’.
 The most successful examples of the former are what we call ‘influencers’.
 Many of these content creators go on to become veritable celebrities, with millions of subscribers.

 The result is a sizable, impassioned set of consumers, usually comprised of a young demographic.
-As you can imagine, this presented a great opportunity from an advertising perspective.
+As you can imagine, this presented a great opportunity from an advertising and social marketing perspective.

 However, YouTube’s monetisation of ads has been controversial, to say the least, especially for its biggest creators on the platform.
 Those at the top want to leverage their user-base but they will often do anything for more views.

 In the past year alone, we have seen everything from in poor taste to flat-out illegal content.
 Scandals like the dangerous Tide Pod eating challenge and shooting stunts gone wrong were just the start.
 We’ve since seen grizzly footage of a suicide senselessly posted by Logan Paul and countless racist commentaries by popular YouTubers.